-I believe in the transformative power of curiosity and am deeply committed to bringing it into everything I do and everyone I meet with.
-Mental health and wellness look different on everyone.
-Context is key.
-But the underlying factor to a felt sense of wellness is the capacity for flexible and compassionate engagement with your own thoughts, feelings, and actions.
-When you find yourself full of self-criticism or feeling down and are questioning whether to seek support, I believe this is your system letting you know that old patterns, which were learned at some point to protect you in your past, are not letting you move into your future whole and well.
+The underlying factor to that felt sense of wellness is the capacity for flexible and compassionate engagement with your own thoughts, feelings, and actions.
+When you find yourself full of self-criticism, or feeling down, and are questioning whether to seek support, I believe this is your inner system letting you know that old patterns, which were learned at some point to protect you in your past, are not letting you move into your future whole and well.

 More Info About My Practice

 When working with me, we will slow down in an effort to make room for curiosity and compassion while exploring issues arising from anxiety, panic, stuckness, depression, along with experiences of loss and grief related to developmental, physical, or sexual trauma.

 Anything getting in the way of you thriving will become the entry into your discovery and in partnering we will find those areas that have been challenging.
 We will transform them into opportunities for fresh and meaningful discoveries within yourself and your relationships.

 My Role as a Therapist

 I think of my role as a therapist as a maker of safe attuned space.
 Space to look around with curiosity that transforms.
 I guide us in each session to listen between the lines, collaborating with you on a process of reflection (on your feelings, your thoughts, choices and actions) that shifts areas getting in your way into opportunities to experience yourself more connected and more whole.